P79N6A/server/README.txt

  cd ruby
- bundle install # install ruby libraries ruby install # symlink source-dir to library-path
+ bundle install # install ruby libraries ruby install # symlink source-dir to library-path cd .. cp conf/Procfile . # deamon configuration

+USE
+ foreman start

+TIPS
-USE -> files in domain/hostname/path/to/file and/or path/to/file, latter visible to any host
+ files go in in domain/hostname/path/to/file and/or path/to/file, latter visible to any host

- cd ..
- cp conf/Procfile .
- foreman start # listen on port 80/443 as non-root user: setcap cap_net_bind_service=+ep $(realpath `which ruby`)
+ to listen on port 80/443 as a non-root user: setcap cap_net_bind_service=+ep $(realpath `which ruby`)
- # you can use nginx/apache do <1024 and bind to a high-port. or throw us behind a 404-handler on a LDP server, or..
- # mail-paths start with /address or /thread so just those paths could be sent in, etc..